Enabling Efficiency-Precision Trade-offs for Label Trees in Extreme Classification: Related Work

 \subsection{Probabilistic Label Trees}

-With the increasing size of datasets, a linear dependency on the number of labels is no longer feasible in many cases, {like in e-commerce applications}.
+With the increasing size of datasets, a linear dependency on the number of labels is no longer feasible in many e-commerce applications.
 A tree-based solution was first proposed in \cite{morin2005hierarchical}, which sped up the training time for a softmax by organizing the labels into a tree, creating a hierarchical softmax.
 This tree, with labels as its leaves, operates by routing inputs down the tree to a predicted relevant label (or more generally a set of labels).
-In this more general setting, each internal node of this tree contains two classifiers, which estimate the probability that a data point has a relevant label contained in the left subtree or the right subtree.
-To ensure that the classifiers perform well, it is desirable to have a tree structure that obeys the similarity structure of the data; that is, labels that are similar to each other should be close together in this tree, whereas dissimilar labels should be far from each other.
-This makes the labels well-separated in some sense, and the internal classifiers easier to learn.
+In this setting each internal node of this tree contains two classifiers, which estimate the probability that a data point has a relevant label contained in the left subtree or the right subtree.
+To ensure that the classifiers perform well, it is desirable to have a tree that obeys the similarity structure of the data; that is, labels that are similar to each other should be close together in this tree, whereas dissimilar labels should be far from each other.
 In the initial work of \cite{morin2005hierarchical}, a WordNet based clustering was hand-designed.
-However, it was later realized that these label embeddings could be learned from data \cite{mnih2009scalable_parabel_esque}.
+However, it was later realized that these trees could be learned from data \cite{mnih2009scalable_parabel_esque}.
 For this NLP task, the label embeddings for the softmax were hierarchically clustered into a tree via a divisive algorithm, where at every step the set of leaves is partitioned in half by fitting two Gaussians to their embeddings.
 Several recent works have focused on learning improved clusterings for higher accuracy trees \cite{prabhu2014fastxml,pmlr-v48-jasinska16,prabhu2018extreme, yu2020pecos, khandagale2020bonsai}.
-Of particular interest to this work {and e-commerce applications} is Parabel \cite{parabel}, which recursively use balanced spherical 2-means clustering to create a balanced binary tree on the labels.
+Of particular interest to this work {and e-commerce applications} is Parabel \cite{parabel}, which recursively uses balanced spherical 2-means clustering to create a balanced binary tree on the labels.
 More generally, these label trees can be analyzed in the context of \textit{Probabilistic Label Trees} (PLTs).
 We direct the interested reader to \cite{busa2019computational} for a formalization of PLTs and additional background.